dhsu-design/OpenCV_Collaboration/README.md

 3. Check out Examples
     Assets/ OpenCVwithUnity/ Demo
     Check out the Demo Scene in your Editor.
 They use unsafe code but that shouldnt be an issue.

+Also created a simple Camera Controller in a sample scene, you should be able to use ur devices camera.
+Currently the scaling is bit off, Unitys Webcamtexture is quiet annoying but guess we'll fix that soon ;)